 In short, yes.
 Court reporters are key to success.

 There is no way an attorney can remember every fine detail of a case on their own.
-Often times, they can remember the gist of what was said, but in the world of law “the gist” isn’t enough.
-To win a case, an attorney needs to know exactly what was said, and how it was said, so they can have an impactful counter.
-Without it, they will most certainly lose, letting down their clients.
+They can often remember the gist of what was said, but in the world of law “the gist” isn’t enough.
+To win a case, an attorney needs to know exactly what was said, how it was said, and who said it so they can have an impactful counter.
+Without that, they will not yield the results they want, letting down their clients.

 Even recording devices cannot keep up with what our court reporters do.
 Distance from the machine and the speaker may result in audio that is difficult to understand.
 At times, the listener may be unable to discern between voices, or have a hard time understanding accents.
 Our court reporters make those uncertainties clear, allowing attorneys to proceed through case work with ease.